-Since 2006, rising numbers of refugees from North Africa and the Middle East have attempted to reach Europe by crossing the Mediterranean in unsafe fishing boats.
-By 2016, an estimated one million people had attempted the crossing, including many refugees of varying faiths and ethnicities from Syria and poor, war-torn African nations like Somalia, Eritrea and Ethiopia.
-More refugees have walked all the way to Europe from Syria, arriving in large numbers at the borders of Hungary and Serbia in 2015 and 2016.
-Many issues arise for European countries as a result of this mass movement of people:
+Since the early 2000s, rising numbers of refugees from North Africa and the Middle East have attempted to reach Europe by crossing the Mediterranean in unsafe fishing boats.
+By 2021, an estimated 1.5 million people had attempted the crossing, including many refugees of varying faiths and ethnicities from Syria and war-torn African nations like Somalia, Eritrea and Ethiopia.
+In 2021, an estimated 120,000 people made the crossing, departing mainly from Libya.
+Many issues arise for European countries as a result of this movement of people:

 - EU coastguards have struggled to prevent deaths at sea in the Mediterranean.
-Around 800 people died when a boat capsized in rough seas off the Italian coast near Lampedusa in April 2015.
-By the end of the same year, around 3,700 people had died in similar circumstances.
-A further 160,000 people were rescued at sea. - All EU states along with most other countries are obliged to take in refugees, irrespective of whatever economic migration rules exist.
-This is because they have signed the Universal Declaration of Human Rights (UDHR),
+In one notorious incident, around 800 people died when a boat capsized in rough seas off the Italian coast near Lampedusa in April 2015.
+Every year since, many thousands more have died in similar circumstances. - All EU states along with most other countries are obliged to take in refugees, irrespective of whatever economic migration rules exist.
+This is because they have signed the Universal Declaration of Human Rights (UDHR), which guarantees refugees the right to seek and enjoy asylum from persecution (Table 1.8).

-Desertification The intensification or extensification of arid, desert-like conditions.

-How interlinked are the different causal factors and processes of climate change, drought, land grabs and geopolitical conflict in the examples used on pages 22-24, or other examples you have researched?

-Figure 1.24 An IDP camp in Sulaymaniyah, Iraqi Kurdistan

-which guarantees all genuine refugees the right to seek and enjoy asylum from persecution (Table 1.8).
 The cost of care can be considerable, however.
-It is estimated to cost US\$20,000 a year to cater for the needs of one recently arrived refugee who may be recovering from severe physical or psychological harm.

-- Although the number of refuges granted asylum in 2015 amounted to less than 0.1 per cent of the EU's population, many European citizens are unhappy with what they view as a high number.
-It has become an emotive and increasingly divisive issue that divides communities and affects people's voting behaviour in elections.
-The debate intensified after a suicide bomber in the Paris attacks of December 2015 was identified as a Syrian refugee who had travelled to France via Greece. - However, in the longer term many forced migrants will find employment and will contribute to the economy of the states that have granted them refuge.
+It is estimated to cost US\$15,000 a year to cater for the needs of one recently arrived refugee (over the same time period, refugees pay an average of \$129,000 in taxes).
+Refugees may be recovering from severe physical or psychological harm.
+Caring for unaccompanied children is a major concern. - Although the number of refugees granted asylum each year typically amounts to less than 0.1 per cent of the EU's population, many European citizens are unhappy with what they view as a high number.
+It has become an emotive issue that divides community opinion and affects people's voting behaviour in elections and referendums. - During 2020 and 2021, Greece's government imposed strict Covid-19 lockdown rules on 120,000 refugees living in refugee camps called Open Accommodation Facilities (OAFs).
+These restrictions led to worsening mental and physical stress for many refugees, and made educational goals for refugee children even harder to achieve.
+Worse, the arrival by boat of a further 10,000 refugees in Greece during 2020 increased the risk of Covid-19 outbreaks in the OAFs.
+Some international aid organizations have criticized the Greek government's handling of its refugee crisis. - However, in the longer term many forced migrants will find employment and may make important contributions to the societies and economies of the places that have granted them refuge.